Alexa Cold Calling, an Effective Sales Strategy

 Cold calling can be an effective sales strategy when done properly.

-Here’s some tips to help you become more successful with cold calling:
+Here are some tips to help you become more successful with cold calling:

-• Cold calling isn’t meant for aggressive selling: Cold calling should not feel like a sales pitch; instead, it should feel like an informational meeting with a potential client who has questions about your product or service and wants to know more about what makes them different from other companies in the same industry.
+Cold calling should not feel like a sales pitch; instead, it should feel like an informational meeting with a potential client who has questions about your product or service and wants to know more about what makes them different from other companies in the same industry.
 Remember that these people have chosen to reach out to you at this time because they trust your company’s ability to deliver on its promises—so don’t lose sight of that!

-• Be polite and respectful during every interaction: Remember that each person is another human being with feelings just like yours (and possibly better ones).
+Be polite and respectful during every interaction: Remember that each person is another human being with feelings just like yours (and possibly better ones).
 If someone asks you why they shouldn’t buy from another company instead of yours because “it sounds better,” for example, respond with something along these lines: “Well…I guess what I can tell you is that our team has been working hard since inception on designing something truly unique within its genre.”
 This gives them reassurance without making them feel pressured into making a decision now–which could mean losing out on future business down the road because no one else knows about these features yet either!

 The best time to call!

 For cold calling, time is precious.
 Studies reveal calls made on Wednesdays and Thursdays give the best results.
 Since the beginning of the week is hectic and people mostly are busy dealing with previously scheduled meetings, mid of the week they usually are free.
 Again on Fridays, nobody wants to deal with work on Fridays.
-Reaching them out mid of week means you are calling them when they are more relaxed.
+Reaching them out mid-week means you are calling them when they are more relaxed.
 Also, keep in mind that 4-5 pm is the golden hour for sales calls.

 Cold calling is not a sprint!

 Purchase decisions are not made overnight.
 It takes time.
 Especially today, when they have more access to information and options, they take time to research and get informed from multiple sources.
 So, whenever you are doing cold calls, never expect that your potential customer will be interested in purchasing your product right away.
-In fact, a little difficulty in converting your prospect is a blessing because that gives you enough opportunity to nurture it and turn them into recurring customers, which brings long-term profit.
+In fact, a little difficulty in converting your prospect is a blessing because that gives you enough opportunity to nurture it and turn it into recurring customers, which brings long-term profit.
 Rather than focusing on making a sale, you can take your hot leads to the next stage of the pipeline.
 If you can set up an appointment or a follow-up from an initial cold call, you have won.

 Wrapping Up